atsushieno/aap-core/docs/design/MIDI_DEVICE_SERVICE.md

 ## MIDI 1.0/2.0 protocols

+On the public frontend, `AudioPluginMidiReceiver` assumes that the incoming MIDI messages conforms to MIDI 1.0 by default (which would be the most general assumption).
+It can promote to MIDI 2.0 protocol if it received MIDI CI "Set New Protocol" Universal SysEx message.
+It is the only way that an arbitrary application can tell AudioPluginMidiReceiver to tell the receiver that it will be sending MIDI 2.0 UMPs.

-AudioPluginMidiDeviceService internally uses MIDI 2.0 UMP to send MIDI input messages to the instrument plugin, and the instrument plugin is supposed to downconvert to MIDI 1.0 stream if it cannot handle UMPs. aap-lv2 does this automatically. aap-juce plugins do not.
+Regardless of whether `AudioPluginMidiReceiver` receives the messages in MIDI1 or MIDI2 packets, it *internally* uses MIDI 2.0 UMP to send MIDI input messages to the instrument plugin i.e. it upconverts MIDI1 messages to MIDI2.
+And the instrument plugin is supposed to downconvert to MIDI 1.0 stream if it cannot handle UMPs. aap-lv2 does this automatically. aap-juce plugins do not yet.

 AudioPluginMidiDeviceService is instantiated without protocol information, and it receives MIDI inputs without being given the protocol.